JuliaLang/julia/doc/src/manual/interfaces.md

 Sometimes, it is desirable to change how end-user interacts with the fields of an object.
-Instead of granting direct access to type fields, an extra layer of abstraction between the user and the code can be provided through *type properties*.
+Instead of granting direct access to type fields, an extra layer of abstraction between the user and the code can be provided overloading `object.field`.
 Properties are what the user *sees of* the object, fields what the object *actually is*.

 By default, properties and fields are the same.
 However, this behavior can be changed.